 If the capital works fund runs low due to something like unexpected repair or maintenance costs, a special levy can now be raised to bolster it and cover the expenses.
 Alternatively, an application for a financial loan can be submitted.
 However, good management of your strata scheme’s financial records, alongside a continued dedication to maintenance and upkeep, should help to keep this fund in excellent condition.

-If you have any further questions on what your capital works fund should look like, or whether you are being issued an appropriate amount of levies, have a look at Jamesons’ document bank and check out what services we currently offer.
+If you have any further questions on what your capital works fund should look like, or whether you are being issued an appropriate amount of levies, have a look at Jamesons’ document bank and check out what body corporate services we currently offer.